Moving into your new German house? Get your home connected with our guide to setting up TV, home phone, and internet in Germany.

 How do I set up a TV in Germany?

 Setting up your new TV connection in Germany is relatively straightforward and you can probably do this yourself.
 You’ll receive a package from your TV provider with the cables and connections you need.
 This will come with an instruction booklet.
-However, this booklet will probably be in German, so be prepared for some language practice.
+However, this booklet will probably be in German, so be prepared to practice you German language skills.

 If that sounds too complicated, though, some providers offer an installation service for first-time subscribers.
 The cost of this service varies between providers, so be sure to check prices beforehand.